megseekosh/Categorize_app_v2/README.md

 This is an example of a workflow to get you from a full daylong recording to one annotated for ambient language characteristics like language choice and speech type via random sampling.
 It assumes that you have all relevant libraries and contingencies installed.

-1. If you have multiple .wav files from a given day, sew them together and intersperse with white noise such as `whiteNoise16.wav` (included in this repo).
+1. (Optional) If you have multiple .wav files from a given day, sew them together and intersperse with white noise such as `whiteNoise16.wav` (included in this repo).
 Interspersing white noise allows the annotator to know if a new recording has begun in the middle of a clip.

 	On the command line, type the following: